anniequasar/session-summaries/README.md

         3. Install an IDE such as PyCharm Edu onto your computer following the instructions in: anniequasar/session-summaries/resources/Installing_python.ipynb

         4. Read SLQ/sess_2/python_basics_summary.py carefully ensuring that you understand everything

-        5. Try to solve the weekly challenges without peeking at the solutions
+        5. Try to solve the weekly challenges without peeking at the solutions.
             Ask questions in slack space, #general channel for help if required.
             We are here to help.
 Reach out to Tim, Annie & Arun.